 How a Broken Migration Policy Has Divided Haiti and the Dominican Republic

 On Feb.
 27, the president of the Dominican Republic, Danilo Medina, declared that his government was sending a contingent of 900 soldiers, aided by surveillance drones, to secure the border between Haiti and the Dominican Republic.
 The two countries share the Caribbean island of Hispaniola, but significant economic disparities between them have fueled migration from Haiti to the Dominican Republic for decades, a phenomenon that some hard-line Dominicans describe as a “quiet invasion.”
-In an email interview, Maria Cristina Fumagalli, a professor of literature at the University of Essex and the author of “On the Edge, Writing the Border Between Haiti and the Dominican Republic,” and Bridget Wooding, the director of Observatory Caribbean Migrants in Santo Domingo, discuss the migration issue and how it has affected relations between the neighboring states.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]
+In an email interview, Maria Cristina Fumagalli, a professor of literature at the University of Essex and the author of “On the Edge, Writing the Border Between Haiti and the Dominican Republic,” and Bridget Wooding, the director of Observatory Caribbean Migrants in Santo Domingo, discuss the migration issue and how it has affected relations between the neighboring states.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on U.S. Foreign Policy Under Biden.]

 WPR: How significant of an issue for the Dominican Republic is the migration of Haitians across the border?
 Is it becoming more problematic?

 Maria Fumagalli and Bridget Wooding: Immigration to the Dominican Republic throughout the 20th century was largely spurred on by its economic growth, initially in the sugar cane industry and subsequently in other productive sectors that ceased to attract native laborers.
 Historically, immigration from Haitian laborers filled the overwhelming bulk in this labor gap, which was fueled in part by political instability and the lack of economic opportunities across the border in Haiti.